erinosb/bash_notes/02_intro_bash_loops_flow.md

 >    *\<commands\>*
 >**done**

-Typically, we start with a numberic counter, set it to 0, then start the loop.
-At the end of each pass through the loop we add one to our counter.
-The loop will run until the counter gets to be a certain size and then it stops.
+Typically, start with a numberic counter, set it to 0, then start the loop.
+At the end of each pass through the loop increment the counter by one.
+The loop will run until the counter gets to be a certain size that fails the test and then it stops.
 The way this works is like so:

 ```bash
     files=(file1.txt file2.txt file3.txt)